microsoft/PowerApps-Samples/cds/GenerateEntityDiagram/README.md

 # Use metadata to generate entity diagrams

 Visual representation of metadata can be very useful, especially when you are trying to describe the relationship between entities in the system.
-You can use the Metadata Diagram sample code provided to generate the entity relationship diagrams.
+You can use the Metadata Diagram program to generate entity relationship diagrams.
 You can create a simple diagram that shows a relationship for just one entity, or a complex diagram that includes dozens of related entities, including custom and system entities.

 ## Prerequisites